Android vs. iOS: Which Mobile OS Is Best for you? (Explained 2023)

 iOS (iPhone Operating System)

-What is an iOS?
-An iOS stands for the iPhone Operating System created and developed by Apple Inc, exclusively for its hardware such as iPhone.
+What is iOS?
+IOS stands for the iPhone Operating System created and developed by Apple Inc, exclusively for its hardware such as iPhone.
 First introduced on 29 June 2007, iOS powers many of the company’s mobile devices, including the iPhone and iPod Touch.
 The term also included the versions running on iPads until the name iPadOS was introduced with version 13 in 2019.
-It is the world’s second-most widely installed mobile operating system, after Android, in short, the iOS is used a lot and only lags behind Android in terms of popularity.
+It is the world’s second-most widely installed mobile operating system, after Android, in short, iOS is used a lot and only lags behind Android in terms of popularity.
 It is the basis for three other operating systems made by Apple: iPadOS, tvOS, and watchOS.
 It is proprietary software, although some parts of it are open source under the Apple Public Source License and other licenses.

 What is Android?
 Android is a mobile operating system based on a modified version of the Linux kernel and other open source software.
 It’s designed primarily for touchscreen mobile devices such as smartphones and tablets.
 Android is developed by a consortium of developers known as the Open Handset Alliance and commercially sponsored by Google.
 It was unveiled in November 2007, And the first commercial Android device launched in September 2008.